JayMGurav/zuko/README.md

-zuko list                   # Browse problems with fuzzy search UI zuko pick --topic=dp        # Pick a random DP problem zuko solve 1234             # Setup problem #1234 in template directory zuko sync                   # refresh problem sets
+zuko list                   # Browse problems with fuzzy search UI zuko pick --topic=dp        # Pick a random DP problem zuko solve 1234             # Setup problem #1234 in template directory zuko sync                   # Refresh local problem sets
 ```

 ## 🧠 Philosophy

 Zuko embodies discipline, resilience, and growth.
-The tool nudges you to show up every day — to keep learning, keep solving, and keep progressing.
+It's designed to help you build real momentum in your coding journey — by eliminating friction, promoting consistency, and making the terminal your training ground.

 > “That’s who you are, Zuko.
 Someone who keeps fighting even when it’s hard.”